 The aim of the Defense Standardization Program Office (DSPO) International Standardization Program is to promote the use and implementation of standardization as one of the essential elements to ensure interoperability with allies and partners.
-Generally, this program focuses on International Standardization Agreements (ISAs) generated by military treaty alliance organizations such as the North Atlantic Treaty Organization (NATO); the American, British, Canadian, and Australian Armies (ABCA); the Air and Space Interoperability Council (ASIC); and the Australia Canada New Zealand United Kingdom and United States Naval C4 Organization (AUSCANNZUKUS).
+Generally, this program focuses on International Standardization Agreements (ISAs) generated by military treaty alliance organizations such as the North Atlantic Treaty Organization (NATO); the American, British, Canadian, and Australian Armies (ABCA); the Five Eyes Air Force Interoperability Council (AFIC); and the Australia Canada New Zealand United Kingdom and United States Naval C4 Organization (AUSCANNZUKUS).
 DSPO supports, and participates in the development of, standardization policy, training, and interagency coordination of standardization efforts of the cited treaty organizations as follows:

 - Policy and Procedure Development.
 Plan, direct, coordinate, manage and review policies and procedures within the purview of the DSP that impact DoD use of international standardization agreements.
 Also, provide staff support to the Defense Standardization Executive in reviewing and commenting on domestic and international standardization policy.